SSR Annual Meeting Child Caregiving Grant

 Eligibility

 • Investigators should have a doctoral degree (MD, MD/PhD, PhD, DO, ScD or equivalent), be working to establish an independent research program, and have sufficient expertise, commitment of effort, organizational structure, and operational effectiveness to successfully implement the plan for the proposed research.
+Scientists who have received the terminal degree but are working as a trainee (e.g., clinical and research students, residents, fellows, and postdoctoral trainees) are not eligible as PI.

 • Applicants must be SSR Regular Members at the time of application.
-Grantees must maintain an active membership for three years, and the results must be presented at the SSR annual meeting within three years of the award date.
+Granteesmust maintain an active membership for three years, and the results must be presented at the SSR annual meeting within three years of the award date.

 • The proposed project must align with the SSR Mission (Advance the Science of Reproduction, Fertility, and Development for the Benefit of Humans and Animals) and Vision (“A Sustainable World Through the Science of Reproduction, Fertility, and Development”).